The Glasgow Connected Art Network Create Grant scheme has now closed for proposals. The deadline to submit a proposal was 5pm on Monday 30th May 2022.

 - Ensure that Participatory Arts is firmly on-the-map as a method of changing lives for the better within communities

-Glasgow CAN is pleased to announce that we can now accept proposals from members based across all areas of Glasgow to support Participatory Arts projects happening between January and March 2021.
-The first round of the new Create Grant scheme will support a minimum of four Participatory Arts projects led by existing members.
-Members can apply for grants of between £1000 to £2500 each (the total budget for this first round is £10,000).
+Glasgow Connected Arts Network accepts proposals from members based across all areas of Glasgow to support Participatory Arts projects happening between July 2022 and February 2023.
+This year the Create Grant scheme will support a minimum of eight Participatory Arts projects led by existing members.
+Members can apply for grants of between £1,000 to £2,500 each (the total budget for this year is £20,000).

 The Create Grant;